arshnrr/nba-roster-manager/README.md

 # NBA Roster Manager - Project Documentation

+This project is a web-based NBA Roster Manager that lets you act as a league commissioner.
+You can browse through all 30 teams, manage their rosters, and handle player movements in real-time.

+What you can do:
+Manage Rosters: View every player in the league, add new ones, update their stats, or waive them from a team.

+The Trade Room: Pick any two teams to trade players.
+It calculates the total value (PPG and BPM) for both sides so you can see if a trade is "fair" before hitting execute.

+Trade History: Every move you make is saved in a history log that shows exactly who was traded, when it happened, and which teams were involved.

+It’s Live: Unlike a local project, this is hosted in the cloud.
+Because it uses a real PostgreSQL database, all your trades and player updates stay saved even if the server restarts or you close your browser.

 ## 🛠️ Technical Stack
 * **Backend:** Node.js, Express.js
 * **Database:** PostgreSQL (Managed via Render)